Wynstay Estate: History

 The property of Wynstay somprses the largest land holding in the town Mount Wilson.
 Richard Wynne, a successful Sydney businessman, built MOunt Wilson's first cottage, which he named Wynstay, in 1875.
 Wynne set out to establish a park-like estate on the property in the English pictureesue tradition.
 To this end he acquired the largest land holding in Mount Wilson, on top of a hill that is now a dominant position in the settlement.
 Wynne built a second and larger cottage.
 Yarawwa, and later a larger U-shaped timber residence with a verandah on the three sides.
-This structure seerved the needs of the Wynne family until 1923 when Richard Wynne's grandson built the present Wynstay, a large sandstone house in the Georgian Revival style.
+This structure served the needs of the Wynne family until 1923 when Richard Wynne's grandson built the present Wynstay, a large sandstone house in the Georgian Revival style.
 The property is today owned by Mr & Mrs Smart; Mrs Smart is a direct descendant of Richard Wynne.

 Description

 Estate and grounds

 The estate comprises the top of the hill at Mount Wilson, ending the axial view up the Avenue, its main street, and skirted by the road which winds to the east and west around Wynstay.
 This ability to be read in the round gives the estate much of its visual power and presence, with open space, a rich collection of mostly exotic 19th century tree plantings including a number of rare and unusual conifers, and built elements such as the Turkish Bathouse and hexagonal stone gate house are visible as incidents in the foliage or view from the road.

 A series of drives and roads within the estate edged by c.1m tall crenellated rubble stone walls approach the main house via the Turkish Bath (western driveway), and more indirectly via a southern driveway which winds around the brow of the hilltop past stables, old Wynstay, the cottage and Gate House.

 Plantings define field edges and garden "rooms" within this large area, in a most picturesque composition, no doubt deliberately intended to display Wynne's wealth and taste.

 Elements of the estate include grazing fields, inner and outer garden areas, paved "courtyard" spaces both near the house and further out (south) in the garden, linking paths between buildings, and a more recent service and propagation area of polythene tube or tunnel houses east of the main house and on a lower terrace.

 Key tree, shrub and other plantings include: